 Don’t want to read?
 JUMP to the DIY shower melt recipe!

-How To Use The Homemade Shower Melts Recipe
+How To Use The DIY Shower Melts Recipe

 To use these homemade shower steamers for congestion relief, start by getting a hot shower going (wait until the water is actually hot and a bit steamy).
 Place 2-3 of the DIY shower melts in the bathtub away from where you’re immediately stepping.